-The Equity and Education committee will review out-of-cycle programs reviews from 2017-18.
+The Equity and Education committee will review programs reviews.
 Identification of programs for discontinuance will be reviewed by the Council which will make a final recommendation to the President.

 Appendix A - Foothill College Quality Focused Essay

 Create a new College participatory governance system that actively involves a majority of College employees and is recognized by learning and dialogue about how to achieve College goals.